MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 > The time and date plugin respects your computers date and time format settings.
 Please be aware of the different notations in different locals.

 Examples:
-- To show the time use `time` or `(time`.
+- `time` or `( time` to show the time.
-- To show all available formats for a date value use `(3/27/2022`.
+- `( 3/27/2022` to show all available formats for a date value.
-- To show the calendar week for a date value use `(calendar week::3/27/2022`.
+- `( calendar week::3/27/2022` to show the calendar week for a date value.
+- `( unix epoch::3/27/2022 10:30:45 AM` to convert the given time and date value into a Unix epoch timestamp.

 ### Folder search filters